EffrenAnthony/deel-challenge/questions.md

 7. what's the difference in handling exceptions in promises, callbacks and async...await.

-The sintax is the main difference, with callbacks we need to throw an exception in the  callback function, with promisses we have a way to do that in the parameter of the Promise which is called "reject".
-Finally with async and await, we can use a "try catch" to get the exeption in the paramenter of the "catch".
+The sintax is the main difference, with callbacks we need to throw an exception in the  callback function, with promises we have a way to do that in the parameter of the Promise which is called "reject".
+Finally with async and await, we can use a "try catch" to get the exception in the parameter of the "catch".

 Examples:
 ```js